Have you written a book on a topic related to art?

 If you would like to submit your work for Phaidon’s consideration, you can do so by sending them a brief proposal including your CV and a short description of your work.
 If they are interested in your proposal, they will reach out to you for further information.
 Learn more about Phaidon’s submission guidelines here.
 If you have additional questions about their submission process, you can contact Phaidon’s editorial team via email.

 Lund Humphries has been publishing illustrated art books since 1939.
 Their catalog spans various genres, but they mainly publish books for art enthusiasts, professionals, and specialists.
-They also publish books on the art business and architecture, and they regularly collaborate with galleries and foundations to create illustrated monographs and books about popular contemporary artists.
+They also publish books on the art business and on architecture & design, and they regularly collaborate with entities such as galleries or foundations, in order to create illustrated monographs and books about popular contemporary and modern artists.

 Founded in London in 1991, Laurence King Publishing is a leading international publisher that specializes in books on the creative arts.
 Over the years, they have published some of the world’s greatest illustrators, designers, photographers, and artists.
 Laurence King Publishing believes that risk is an important part of publishing.
 More than sales potential, they are after books that captivate and excite readers.

 They are always on the hunt for new artists and writers to work with.
-They are specifically looking for books in the areas of fashion and beauty, art and design, photography, film, music and popular culture, and practical art such as painting and drawing.
+They are specifically looking for books in the areas of fashion and beauty, art and design, photography, film, music and popular culture, and practical art such as painting and drawing, to give some examples.
 If you have a book proposal, you can submit it to Laurence King Publishing via email.
 Before you do, make sure you review their submission guidelines.

 10. Morel Books

 Morel Books is a London-based, non-profit publisher that specializes in photography and art books.
-Morel Books’ founder Aron Morel was inspired by the rise in the popularity of zines and photography books in the 2000s and soon founded Morel Books in 2008.
-Since then, Morel Books has worked with a number of artists and photographers, including Hideka Tonomura, Antony Cairns, Hannah Whitaker, David Armstrong, Daniel Gordon, and more.
+They have worked with a large number of artists and photographers, including Hideka Tonomura, Antony Cairns, Hannah Whitaker, David Armstrong, Daniel Gordon, and more.

 If you would like to get published by Morel Books, they are currently accepting submissions via email.
 Check out their current book list to get a better idea of the kind of work they are most interested in.